jhucsf/spring2020/exercise/assembly.md

 # Tips and suggestions

 *Allocating storage*.
-The easiest way to allocate storage for the arrays is to make them global variables in the `.bss` segment.
+The easiest way to allocate storage for the array is to make it a global variable in the `.bss` segment.
 For example:

 ```
 	.section .bss